 Seniority is conceptually simple: every spinorbital $\varphi_P$ is paired with a counterpart $\varphi_{\bar{P}}$, and the seniority of a determinant is equal to the number of paired spinorbitals which between them are occupied by a single electron.
-Seniority depends on the choice of orbitals and pairing schemes, but with suitable choices we observe that in many cases, strongly-correlated systems are dominated by the seniority zero sector of Hilbert space, where all electrons are paired.
+Seniority depends on the choice of orbitals and pairing schemes, but with suitable choices, we observe that, in many cases, strongly correlated systems are dominated by the seniority-zero sector of the Hilbert space, where all electrons are paired.

-The exact wave function within the seniority zero sector of Hilbert space is known as doubly-occupied configuration interaction\cite{Allen1962,Smith1965,Weinhold1967,Veillard1967,Couty1997,Kollmar2003,Bytautas2011,Alcoba2024} (DOCI) and has also been referred to by many other names in the literature.
+The exact wave function within the seniority zero sector of Hilbert space is known as doubly-occupied configuration interaction\cite{Allen1962, Smith1965, Weinhold1967, Veillard1967,Couty1997,Kollmar2003,Bytautas2011,Alcoba2024} (DOCI) and has also been referred to by many other names in the literature.
 It has combinatorial scaling: the number of determinants in DOCI is roughly the square root of the number of determinants in the full configuration interaction (FCI).
 While DOCI calculations are feasible for systems noticeably larger than those for which FCI is available, ultimately they are simply too expensive.

 Fortunately, we have low-scaling alternatives.
 Perhaps most familiar is the antisymmetrized product of one-reference orbital geminals (AP1roG),\cite{Limacher2013,Boguslawski2014} also known as pair coupled cluster doubles (pCCD).\cite{Stein2014,Henderson2014b} This method has $\mathcal{O}(N^3)$ scaling, though of course optimizing the orbitals and transforming them scales as $\mathcal{O}(N^5)$.
 Quite surprisingly, we empirically observe that with optimized orbitals (and, to a lesser extent, with non-optimized orbitals), pCCD closely tracks DOCI in many strongly-correlated systems.\cite{Limacher2013,Stein2014,Henderson2014b}